Apostle Paul, Hermitage Museum

 Disclaimer

 Freya I am not a Christo-Pagan - but I do know a lot about Paganism, and a lot about early Christianity.
-I have been a subscriber to Biblical Archaeology for several decades, and have done many other studies, including reading the Gospels all the way through.
+I have been a subscriber to Biblical Archaeology for several decades, and have done many other studies, including reading the Gospels all the way through in a translation from the earliest Greek documents.

-Due to time limitations for original research, I followed a number of suggestions by Davis D. Danizier, from his Web site and his book, Betrayal of Jesus.
-My reference for all material from the New Testament is the 1961 Kenneth S. Wuest translation from the Greek.
+Due to time limitations for original research, I followed a number of suggestions by Davis D. Danizier, from his Web site and his book, Betrayal of Jesus and other sources.
+My reference for all material from the New Testament is from the 1961 Kenneth S. Wuest translation from the Greek.
 I have rephrased for clarity (and copyright matters) but have provided gospel links so you can refer directly to the Gospel passages.
 I recommend the Wuest translation, but others will work too.

 ©Andrew Grygus - eyes@clovegarden.com